Study level

 1) Scientific background (10 CM)

-- Presentation of the EU and its interdisciplinary character.
-Presentation of the objectives and the integrated pedagogical method (1CM)
+- Presentation of the EU and its interdisciplinary nature.
+Presentation of objectives and integrated teaching method (1CM)

 - Presentation of the Earth system, Physical Earth, Evolution of the Earth (2CM)